oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Invalid CVSS Computation
 <invalid-cvss-computation>
-It MUST be tested that the given CVSS object has the values computed correctly according to the definition.
+It SHALL be tested that the given CVSS object has the values computed correctly according to the definition.

 #quote(block: true)[